 Have you had a problem with fireworks?

-If you have experienced a problem with fireworks, please let us know by reporting the incident through our online form or by downloading the form and posting it to us.
+If you have experienced a problem with fireworks, please let us know by reporting the incident through our online form.

 Help us to help you by collating statistics to show just how big the problem is.